A Florida man faces execution for killing a Miami Herald employee abducted on her lunch break

 “Holding her wrist and threatening her with a razor blade,” court records show, Tanzi drove to Homestead, south of Miami, where he stopped at a gas station and bound and gagged Acosta.
 He took $53 in cash from her, along with her bank card.

-They then headed to the Florida Keys town of Tavernier, where Tanzi used Acosta's bank card to steal money from her account, according to the records.
-Later they stopped at a hardware store where Tanzi bought duct tape and razor blades, and then Tanzi decided he had to kill Acosta, the record showed.
+They then headed to the Florida Keys town of Tavernier, where Tanzi stole money from Acosta's account with her bank card, according to the records.
+They also stopped at a hardware store where Tanzi bought duct tape and razor blades, the record showed.

 “He drove to an isolated area in Cudjoe Key, told her he was going to kill her, and began to strangle her,” according to a summary by the state Commission on Capital Cases.
 “He stopped to place duct tape over her mouth, nose and eyes in an attempt to quiet her and then strangled her until she expired.”

 Meanwhile, Acosta's friends and co-workers reported her missing when she didn't return from her break.
 That led police to her van, which Tanzi had driven to Key West.
-Police said Tanzi confessed to the crime and showed investigators where he had left Acosta's body in a remote area on Cudjoe Key, more than 140 miles (225 kilometers) southwest of Miami.
+Police said Tanzi confessed to the crime and showed investigators where he had left Acosta's body on Cudjoe Key, more than 140 miles (225 kilometers) southwest of Miami.

 “If I had let her go, I was gonna get caught quicker,” Tanzi told officers, according to the record.
 “I didn’t want to get caught.
 I was having too much fun ...
 I told her, I says, ‘I can’t let you go.
 If I let you go, then I’m gonna be in a lot of trouble.’ ”

 Tanzi was convicted of first-degree murder, carjacking, kidnapping and armed robbery.
-A Monroe County jury recommended the death sentence on a 12-0 vote.
+A jury recommended the death sentence on a 12-0 vote.

 Tanzi has filed several appeals without success.
 The Florida Supreme Court recently rejected his claim that he shouldn't be executed because he is “morbidly obese” and has sciatica, which could cause unconstitutional levels of pain.
 The court ruled his appeal was not timely because his conditions had been known since 2009.

-“Additionally, this court has considered and rejected similar arguments based on obesity and IV procedures,” the justices ruled.

-Two others convicted of murder have been executed in Florida this year.
-Edward James, 63, was put to death on March 20 for killing an 8-year-old girl and her grandmother during a night of heavy drinking and drug use near Orlando.
+Two executions were carried out earlier this year in Florida.
+Edward James, 63, was put to death on March 20 for killing an 8-year-old girl and her grandmother during a night of heavy drinking and drug use.
 James Dennis Ford, 64, was executed on Feb.
-13 for killing a husband and wife at a remote Florida farm in an attack witnessed by the couple's toddler, who was unharmed.
+13 for killing a husband and wife at a remote Florida farm in an attack witnessed by the couple's toddler, who was left unharmed.

-Eight other people have been executed around the U.S. so far in 2025, with two in South Carolina, two in Texas and one each in Alabama, Arizona, Louisiana and Oklahoma.
-One of the South Carolina executions used a firing squad, and another firing squad execution is scheduled for Friday.
-About a dozen other executions are already scheduled throughout the country.
+Eight other people have been executed around the U.S. so far in 2025: two in South Carolina, two in Texas and one each in Alabama, Arizona, Louisiana and Oklahoma.
+One of the South Carolina executions used a firing squad, and another firing squad execution is scheduled Friday.
+About a dozen other executions are already scheduled nationwide.

 The nonprofit Death Penalty Information Center said Florida uses a three-drug cocktail for its lethal injection: a sedative, a paralytic and a drug that stops the heart.